-- The pupil is referred to the head teacher or, in her absence, the senior lead teacher on site. - Teacher involves parent (the Head must be informed)
+- The pupil is referred to the head teacher or, in her absence, the assistant headteachers on site. - The pupil completes a 'Thinking About My Behaviour' form to support understanding of what went wrong and possible actions to prevent it happening again.
+(This can also be used by class teachers in other circumstances) - Teacher involves parent (the Head must be informed)